Pebaz/dock/README.md

 documentation for things that Python makes difficult such as any exceptions that can be raised from a function.

+## Features

+* Simple, 1-file HTML output
+* Small and fast: Dock decorator and CLI are about 500 lines of code combined
+* Pure Python
+* Crossplatform: Works on Any Platform Python runs (Windows, MacOS, Linux, etc.)
+* Multi-line strings are properly dedented
+* Markdown syntax supported in **Dock**strings

 ## Documentation

 > Ironically, Dock purposely *does not have hosted docs*.
 Everything you need to